iamginjala/realtime-chat-api/README.md

 - Database schema design for chat applications
 - Authentication patterns for WebSocket connections
 - Horizontal scaling with Redis pub/sub

----

-## 🐛 Known Issues & Roadmap

-See [ISSUES.md](ISSUES.md) for current known issues and planned improvements.

----

 **⭐ Star this repo if you find it helpful!**